Paradise1008/LEG/README.md

-# LEG
+# LEG(Linearly Estimated Gradient)

-This is the implementaion of the LEG estimator for VGG19
+A new saliency estimation framework for explaining black box computer vision models.
+Here we provide the python implementation of LEG.

 ## Prerequisites